-iPhone 8 rumor roundup: What you need to know right now!
+iPhone 8 rumor roundup: Everything you need to know

 According to The Korea Herald, any and all OLED versions will be curved and made of plastic, rather than the glass typically used on flat panels.

 Also, while iPhone 7 got the DCI-P3 wide gamut color system of the 9.7-inch iPad Pro, it didn't get the True Tone system.
 True Tone employs two ambient light sensors, with four channels each, to measure the color temperate of the surrounding area and then match the display to that temperature.

-If you've ever seen a picture of an iPhone or iPad where the case looks white but the screen looks yellow or blue, that's what True Tone fixes.
-And once you get used to it, you want it everywhere.

-Again, Apple typically pilots a new technology in a new device, but eventually rolls it out across the line.
-Here's hoping the same holds true with True Tone and we get the incredible calibration and dynamic compensation on iPhone 8 as well.
+Investment bank Barclays (via MacRumors) believes that Apple's next iPhone will feature True Tone displays, however.

 iPhone 7 is water resistant but not water proof.
 Rated IP67, it can survive accidental splashes, dunks, and floods, but isn't rated as highly as some competing phones from Samsung and others.

-Although swimming with an iPhone may not be on everyone's wish-list, those whose jobs or pastimes expose them to the elements, and even those who want to do underwater photography at shallow depths would be thrilled by IP68.
+Although swimming with an iPhone may not be on everyone's wish-list, those whose jobs or pastimes expose them to the elements, and even those who want to do underwater photography at shallow depths would be thrilled by IP68, and a new report from The Korea Herald claims that the iPhone 8 will feature just that.

 Will the iPhone 8 have wireless charging?

-Note: Update: Despite previous rumors of severe delays, a new report (via Digitimes) claims that after a September introduction, all three of Apple's rumored new phones for 2017, including the iPhone 8, will launch in October.
-While that would indeed be later than previous years, it is said that actual production of devices will happen on schedule.
-Update: DigiTimes, all three of Apple's rumored 2017 iPhones, the iPhone 7s, iPhone 7s Plus, and iPhone 8 will feature reinforced glass bodies with metal frames, with the iPhone 7s and iPhone 7s Plus featuring aluminum frames, and the iPhone 8 sporting a stainless steel one.
-The iPhone 8 is also the only one of the three models said to have an AMOLED display.